 Content:

-Outside, the winter-blue sky is dotted with little blue tits (hehe, that’s how they are called in English?
-In German it’s “Blaumeisen”) having loud conversations.
+The winter-blue sky is dotted with little blue tits (hehe, that’s how they are called in English?
+In German it’s “Blaumeisen”), racing, chasing each other, and having loud, chirpy conversations.

 I’m bored.